-Never lose sight of the underlying truth in this passage: When Satan enters a life, his ultimate goal is the same as for the man in today's verses — isolation, self-inflicted pain, anguish, loss of human identity, total destruction, and ultimately, death.
-While temptations are presented as alluring shortcuts to things we want, the evil one uses the temptations as traps to ensnare us and deceive us into letting him take control.
-His control first comes with a host of pleasures.
-In the end, however, they lead to all that we see in the man in today's passage.
+Never lose sight of the underlying truth in this passage: When Satan enters a life, his ultimate goal is similar to the unnamed man controlled by a legion of demons — isolation, self-inflicted pain, anguish, the loss of human identity, and any ability to lead a useful life.
+Unchecked and unchallenged, Satan's influence will ultimately lead to total destruction and death.
+While temptations are often presented as alluring things we want, the evil one uses those temptations to trap and ensnare us as he deceives us into yielding the control of our lives to him.
+His influence may first come with a host of pleasures or as a shortcut to them.
+In the end, however, they can lead to all that we see in the man in today's passage.
 Remember this man the next time temptation knocks.
-Understand, this man's condition is Satan's desire for you, and surrendering to his power through sin is the open door for him to come in and take control.
+Understand this man's condition is Satan's final destination for you.
+In any event, surrendering to Satan's power through sin is the open door for him to come in, take control, and destroy us.

 Father, open my eyes so that I am not blind to the deceptive tricks and the alluring temptations of Satan.
 Banish him, I ask in the mighty name of Jesus, from any influence in my life.
 Remove, through your Holy Spirit, any broken and mangled thinking that sin has left in my life.
 Keep me in my right mind and give me a pure heart to distinguish your truth from Satan's lies.
 In Jesus' name.
 Amen.

 - 2 Corinthians 2:9-11